-David is a National Leader of Education (NLE) and has extensive experience in education.
-David has over 18 years' experience in senior leadership in different settings.
-David has completed the NPQH and the Professional Qualification for Schools Inspectors.
-David is a highly experienced Lead Inspector for Ofsted and enables David to understand the key components of highly effective teaching and learning.
+David is a National Leader of Education (NLE) with over 25 years of senior leadership experience across various educational settings.
+He has completed the NPQH and the Professional Qualification for Schools Inspectors.

-David has been a Headteacher in two different settings.
-David has taken a school from special measures to good with outstanding features.
-David works with school leaders to empower them to drive and embed positive change.
-As an NLE and National Support School David and his team have worked with over ten schools, locally and nationally, to improve outcomes and build leadership capacity.
-David's current school is graded outstanding and his leadership was recently described as 'innovative, passionate and inspirational'.

-David has a passion for running and has completed a couple of marathons, including the London Marathon.
-When David is not running he enjoys watching and coaching rugby.
+David has served as a Headteacher in two schools, successfully leading one from special measures to a good rating with outstanding features.
+He collaborates with school leaders to empower them and drive positive change.
+As an NLE, David and his team have worked with over 100 schools locally and nationally, improving outcomes and building leadership capacity.
+His last school received an outstanding grade, with his leadership described as 'innovative', 'passionate', and 'inspirational'.
+Outside of his professional work, David is an avid runner, having completed marathons including the London Marathon, and enjoys watching and coaching rugby.

-David is the CEO of Engage Enrich Excel Academies and is working with the board to build a primary trust built on trust, support and corporate responsibility.
-David is passionate about education and is passionate about improving the hopes and dreams of every child, employee and family connected with EEEA.
+As the CEO of Engage Enrich Excel Academies (EEEA), he collaborates with the board to build a trust founded on positive collaboration, support, and corporate responsibility.
+David is dedicated to empowering leaders to help communities grow stronger together.
+His passion for education is evident in his commitment to improving the hopes and dreams of every child, employee, and family connected with EEEA.